gadget-framework/gadget2/docs/userguide.md

     young        1  2  3  4
     old          5  6  7

-This example shows that for the associated data file, the label ”young” will be interpreted as applying to ages 1 - 4 and the label ”old” will be interpreted as applying to ages 5 to 7.
+This example shows that for the associated data file, the label "young" will be interpreted as applying to ages 1 - 4 and the label "old" will be interpreted as applying to ages 5 to 7.

 #### Length Aggregation {#subsec:lenagg}